 Visit the famous Charles Bridge, explore the Old Town Square, and go into the Jewish Quarter.
 Stop by the old St. Francis hospital and conclude the tour at the convent of St. Agnes.
-This experience is sure to feel timely and enlightening for your team.
-It combines a fascinating history lesson and can lead to a reflection of your company’s values, progress, and milestones during the pandemic.
+This experience is sure to feel poignant and enlightening for your team.

-4. Explore the Winchester Mystery House in San Jose
+4. Explore the Winchester Mystery House in San Jose, CA

-This bizarre mansion in San Jose, CA is filled with design curiosities and rumors of paranormal activity.
 The Winchester Mystery House has been named a top haunted destination by Time Magazine, Travel Channel, and USA Today.
-This sprawling 24,000-square-foot home has 10,000 windows, 2,000 doors, 17 chimneys, 13 bathrooms, 6 kitchens, and much more.
+This bizarre mansion in San Jose, California is filled with design curiosities and rumors of paranormal activity.
+Inside the home’s sprawling 24,000 square feet, you’ll find a mind-boggling 10,000 windows, 2,000 doors, 17 chimneys, 13 bathrooms, 6 kitchens, and much more.

 In 1924, legendary magician Harry Houdini visited the mansion on Halloween night in an attempt to debunk the paranormal legends.
 He left with more questions than answers, and he famously referred to it as “The Mystery House.”

-Explore the home on this virtual tour and see if your team can unlock the mystery!
+Explore the home on this video access tour and see if your team can unlock the mystery!

-5. Wander the Halls of the Pittoch Mansion in Portland, OR
+5. Wander the Halls of the Pittock Mansion in Portland, OR

 Take a self-guided 3D tour of the mansion here.